Researchers Find Biological Linkage Between Lean Meat and Colorectal Cancer | ExBulletin

 Not all cells containing these mutations became cancerous, and some healthy colon samples were also characterized.

-Signs of mutation were significantly associated with both processed and raw lean meat intake before the patient was diagnosed with cancer, but tested poultry, fish, or other lifestyle factors.
-It was not related to the intake of.
+Signs of mutation were significantly associated with both processed and raw lean meat intake before the patient was diagnosed with cancer, but poultry, fish, or other lifestyles tested.
+It was not related to the intake of the factor.

 “There are chemicals in lean meat that can cause alkylation,” Giannakis explained.